 By offering transparent insight into how you work and giving stakeholders a chance to have a genuine say in decisions that affect them, you can break down barriers and reduce any misgivings about your organisation.
 This credibility is essential when it comes to developing a wide base of support for your project.

-The earlier you get an understanding of the local challenges within the area, the fewer major changes you will need to make later in the process.
-Gauge stakeholders’ reactions to your proposals and identify where the likely pain points might be.
+The earlier you get an understanding of the challenges within the area, the fewer major changes you will need to make later in the process.
+Gauge stakeholders’ reactions to your proposals and identify where the issues with local services are locally.
 You can then establish a far more robust plan by relating your designs in was to address local challenges while progressing a robust business case for the development.

 Giving residents a sense of influence helps them develop a greater sense of pride and belonging to their local area.
 Projects are most successful when this is done from the start, where stakeholders’ feedback is acknowledged and acted upon throughout the process.
 This can bring about support, and also help establish relationships with potential buyers from within the local area.
 On the other hand, even a negative response to feedback often helps rather than no response at all.